 Cleaning and storing Lionel track is another common question when the subject of trains comes up.
 Now that you’re getting the electric train track out for Christmas duty, there are some things you need to do to get it ready.
 And when the time comes to put it away until next year, a little preparation then will leave it in better shape for next year.

 First, a note: Since writing this piece, I discovered a miracle.
 I treated my track with a conductivity enhancer, and the difference is unbelievable.
+I haven’t cleaned my track in two years.

 This advice pertains to track that’s in relatively good shape, just a bit dirty.
 If there’s rust on the track, I’ve covered that topic before.